luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-not the protein in the muscles protein is always being turned over in your body but this time the protein that's normally gonna turn over turns into blue so your glucose level is maintained for another 12 hours or so during this next
+not the protein in the muscles protein is always being turned over in your body but this time the protein that's normally going to turn over turns into blue so your glucose level is maintained for another 12 hours or so during this next
 12 hours as a small increase in ketosis